xn-projects/financial_dashboard/README.md

 The dashboard supports:

-* Selecting one or multiple companies for comparison.
+* Interactive company selection for side-by-side comparison.
-* Choosing any time period from 2019 to 2024.
+* Dynamic time range filtering from 2019 to 2024.
-* Switching between absolute values (CCP & LTD) and ratios (CCP/LTD).
+* Switching between absolute financial indicators (CCP & LTD) and relative ratios (CCP/LTD).
-* Exploring both the latest financial positions and long‑term trajectories.
+* Exploration of both short-term liquidity positioning and long-term financial trajectories.

 ### Why These Metrics?

+These indicators were selected to capture the structural balance between liquidity and leverage:

-* **CCP (Cash & Cash Position)** reflects a company’s available liquid resources.
+* **CCP (Cash & Cash Position)** — reflects the company’s immediately available liquid capital.
-* **LTD (Long‑Term Debt)** represents obligations that require repayment over a longer horizon.
+* **LTD (Long‑Term Debt)** — represents long-term financial obligations that shape balance-sheet risk.
-* **CCP/LTD ratio** shows how well a company can cover long‑term debt using available cash.
+* **CCP/LTD ratio** — a direct indicator of financial resilience, showing how effectively liquid resources can cover structural debt.

+Together, these metrics provide a clear framework for assessing **financial stability, risk exposure, and strategic capital structure**.

 ---